What is WordPress?

 - Managed WordPress plans will cost more than basic shared hosting options.

 - These plans are expensive for people just starting out with a website who aren't making income from it yet.

 - You have less control over your hosting environment.

-To give you a jumpstart in your search for managed WordPress hosting, I've shared a few of my personal recommendations here.
+To give you a jumpstart in your search for managed WordPress hosting, our top recommendations are listed below.

 SiteGround: Optimized WordPress Hosting

 With some very low-cost managed WordPress plans to choose between, you can set up a WordPress website for the first time without breaking the bank.